CUFP/cufp.org/README.md

 page.

 ###### blog posts
-Each blog most is written in a file named in the format:
+Each blog post is written in a file named in the format:
 `YYYY-MM-DD_short-title.md`, which indicates the posting date of the blog and the short title used as the URL.
 The file contents must be a Markdown file starting with an unordered list.
 Each list item is a